 with Charles & Rachel Stegeman

-*Sessions will run from 10:00am-5:00pm daily.
+*Sessions are held at the Mary Pappert School of Music and will run from 10:00am-5:00pm daily.
 Students are with instructors and learning the entire time in a safe, non-competitive environment.

 10-10:50 Scales, Arpeggios Carl Flesch A major

 11-11:50 Technique, Flesch, Schradieck, Sevcik Opus I and Opus 8

 12-12:50 Observed practice on Technique